-- 1.1 Time (use 24 hour clock), date (dd/mm/yy) and location (be specific back of classroom X, common room in X boarding house) of the disclosure conversation (who is making the report will be automatically generated via doing it on MyConcern if in any other format please record this detail) - 1.2 Document the full details of the child (name, age, school house) - 1.3 Exact words used by the child about the incident or concern raised - 1.4 Record exactly what questions, if any are asked of the child.
+- 1.1 Time (use 24 hour clock), date (dd/mm/yy) and location (be specific back of classroom X, common room in X boarding house) of the disclosure conversation (who is making the report will be automatically generated via doing it on MyConcern if in any other format please record this detail) - 1.2 Document the full details of the child (name, age, school house). - 1.3 Exact words used by the child about the incident or concern raised. - 1.4 Record exactly what questions, if any, are asked of the child.
 Open ended questions should be used: Tell me, Explain to me, Describe to me (TED) or when, where, what, how, who, why.
-Get clarification on words feeling low will be different for everyone in how they experience it so don't assumption their feeling low is the same as yours. - 1.5 Location and day/time of the incident - 1.6 Establish whether anyone else was present at the time of the incident and why? (pupils or staff use full names) - 1.7 Who else has the pupil reported to?
+Get clarification on words feeling low will be different for everyone in how they experience it so don't assume their feeling low is the same as yours. - 1.5 Location and day/time of the incident. - 1.6 Establish whether anyone else was present at the time of the incident and why? (pupils or colleagues use full names). - 1.7 Who else has the pupil reported to?
 What action was taken and by who? - 1.8 Use the body map function on MyConcern to record any physical marks/injuries.
-(Don't know how you want to word this.....we can't have staff grabbing or touching pupils to see marks e.g. grabbing an arm to push a jumper up to see cuts on a wrist.
-It should also be recorded if the staff member asked to see any physical injuries and why) - 1.9 Why as the member of staff, you are concerned? - 1.10 All information recorded should be: - Legible and written using straightforward language (use bullet points if easier) - Using a child's own words (verbatim) as much as possible - Factually accurate, i.e. not opinion
+It should also be recorded if the colleague e any physical injuries and why). - 1.9 Why, as the colleague, you are concerned?

+1.10 All information recorded should be:

+- Legible and written using straightforward language (use bullet points if easier) - Using a child's own words (verbatim) as much as possible - Factually accurate, i.e. not opinion